Touraine AOC: Grape varieties

 The white wines are made from Chenin blanc grapes (known locally as Pineau Blanc de la Loire), and from Sauvignon blanc and Arbois grapes.
 The white Touraine wines are dry, fairly firm, lively and full, and keep well when bottled.
-The sparkling wines are allowed to use the designation "Touraine mousse" (sparkling Touraine wine).
-Up to 20% of Chardonnay grapes may be included in the mixture of varieties grown.
+The sparkling wines are allowed to use the designation "Touraine mousseux" (sparkling Touraine wine), which can include a wider range of grapes, including Chardonnay.

-The red wines are produced from Cabernet Franc, Cabernet Sauvignon, Côt, Pinot noir, Pinot Meunier, Pinot gris, Pineau d'Aunis and Gamay grape varieties (Gamay is used only for wines marketed in the first year after production).
+The red wines are produced from Cabernet Franc, Cabernet Sauvignon, Malbec (known locally as Côt), Pinot noir, Pinot Meunier, Pinot gris, Pineau d'Aunis and Gamay grape varieties (Gamay is used only for wines marketed in the first year after production).
 These wines are flavoursome and tannic in character.
 Touraine wines sold in the first year of production are light and fruity, as well as rustic.

 The rosé wines are made from Cabernet Franc, Sauvignon, Côt, Pinot noir, Pinot Meunier, Pinot gris, Pineau d'Aunis, Gamay and Grolleau grape varieties.
-These wines are dry in character.
+These wines are dry.